 500 spaces (parking garage)

 The parking garage will provide approximately 1,550± parking spaces and the parking lots will allow for an additional 780± parking spaces.
 Proposed surface parking space needs have been reduced from 1,100± spaces (DEIS) to 780± spaces.
 The reduction includes the elimination of a proposed surface parking lot originally proposed at the site of the existing Police Maintenance Facility (See Figure 3 of this FEIS Responsiveness Summary).

 These parking facilities will be available for use by patients, visitors, staff, and volunteers, with the garage spaces being available for hospital-related parking, as well as to the community for non-hospital related events.
 (See page 10 of 1007 Ref.
 FEIS).

 Also in the FEIS (see page 474 of 1007, the Traffic Impact Study - Addendum), one reads..

-These spaces suggest the Helipad would double as a parking lot, not a grasses lot.
+These spaces suggest the Helipad would double as a parking lot, not a grassy lot, or park-like setting.